-- Children in Care at the time of application and children who were previously in Care but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order) immediately following having been in Care. - 2.
+- Children Looked After and Children Previously Looked After Children who are currently in the care of a Local Authority or have previously been and are now formally adopted or subject to a child arrangement order or special guardianship order.
+Previously looked after children also includes children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
 Children of The Priory Learning Trust staff and whose home school is Castle Batch Primary School Academy, employed on a permanent contract by the school for at least two years at the time of application, or where the member of Castle Batch Primary School Academy staff has been recruited to fill a post for which there is a demonstrable skill shortage.
-This does not include staff who work on the school campus for other employers - 3.
+This does not include staff who work on the school campus for other employers. - 3.
 Children with a sibling who will be attending the school at the time of admission. - 4.
 Children living nearest to the school.